e-merlin/eMERLIN_CASA_pipeline/documentation/docs.md

 Additionally, steps that produce calibration tables can be set to also apply the calibration up to that point, so also modifying the corrected column.
 A value of 2 means run the step and apply the calibration up to that step.
 The standard procedure is to apply everything at the end of the calibration with the step `applycal_all = 1`, so setting 2 to any previous step is useful just to check the calibration up to each step.

+### Default parameters

+All the parameters used by the pipeline are controlled by the file `default_param.json` that will be loaded as a python dictionary.
+That file can be either at your working directory, or the one in the directory `eMERLIN_CASA_pipeline` will be used.

+The parameters are divided in sections according to which pipeline steps they are controlling.
+Some parameters control or select what needs to be run, but in most cases a parameter translates directly to the CASA parameter that will be used.
+For example the parameter `defaults['gaincal_final']['ap_solint']`` will set the solution interval for the `ap` calibration in the step `gaincal_final`.

 ---